 According to Building Engines internal experts, a compliance rating lower than the high 90’s is unacceptable.

 Of all the tasks your team completes each day, work orders have the biggest direct impact on tenant satisfaction.
 To make this process more efficient, measure the following:

 - Speed of work order completion: Measure the average time to work order completion, along with the percentage of work orders completed by their due date.
 To ensure satisfied tenants, your target baseline should be to complete 90 percent of work orders on or before the due date.

-- How work orders are received: A self-service portal is more efficient than making tenants call or email your office to submit work order requests.
+- How work orders are received: A self-service portal is more efficient than making tenants call or emailing your office to submit work order requests.
 Measure the ratio of tenant-submitted work orders on your tenant app versus those scheduled by tenants contacting your office.
-This information in mind, consider if your team should do more to encourage portal use.
+With this information in mind, consider if your team should do more to encourage portal use.

 - Tenant satisfaction with work orders: Request tenant feedback on completed work orders to identify service bottlenecks.
-This can be done by contacting tenants manually or using tech tools that send automated feedback requests, such as Prism Work Orders, from Building Engines.
+This can be done by contacting tenants manually or using tech tools that send automated feedback requests, such as Prism Work Orders by Building Engines.

 - Engineering productivity: Your maintenance teams should account for an eight-hour workday.
 To measure their productivity, track the number of work orders or tasks each team member completes, including administrative time spent recording tasks.
 If engineers are spending a sizable chunk of time on administrative work, consider technology tools that increase engineer productivity.

 While no two properties are the same, there are baseline metrics that help you understand if your building operations are optimized for success.

 The right KPIs provide an accurate view of your building’s performance, and by reflection, your performance as a commercial property manager.